What is the difference between faux leather and bonded leather?

 Nobody should buy "leather" furniture unless they understand the difference.

 At that point all you can do is sue the retailer.
-There are many lawsuits currently in litigation regarding bonded leathers that began to peel after a short period of time.
+There have been many lawsuits regarding bonded leathers that began to peel after a short period of time.
+Consumers rarely win these cases.

 For example take a look at this NBC video and article.
 This is an interview with the CEO of a major (and highly reputable) furniture retail chain who is asked about bonded leather in response to multiple customer complaints .